 In January, five lakh trout eggs were sent from the Anantnag district of Jammu and Kashmir to Arunachal Pradesh, Nagaland, and Uttarakhand.
 After this, two lakh eggs were demanded from Sikkim in February.
 The Indian Council of Agricultural Research (ICAR), located in Bhimtal, Uttarakhand, took the responsibility of transporting eggs from Kashmir to Sikkim.

-Speaking to Groundreport.in Zahoor Ahmad Shah, who is associated with the Fisheries business said "this fish, rich in taste and health, is facing many dangers. “ Fishing in the river is becoming difficult due to mining.
+“Fishing in the river is becoming difficult due to mining.
 Its number is decreasing.
 Because of this, now fish farming is being done on the farm itself.
-It is not possible to give a river-like environment to the fish in the farm".
+It is not possible to give a river-like environment to the fish on the farm".

 He said the industry of fish farming has been considered a profitable deal anyway.
 Fish farming is also considered a very big industry by farmers.
-For those who do fish farming, it has been a profitable deal, I'm associated with this business for the last 20 years.
+For those who do fish farming, it has been a profitable deal, I've associated with this business for the last 20 years.

-Kashmiri trout, introduced by British in 1900
+Kashmiri trout, introduced by the British in 1900

-As evidence, the official announced that the survival rate of trout eggs in Kashmir is about 10 per cent higher than the western average of about 46 per cent.
-The information available on the website of the Department of Fisheries of Jammu and Kashmir, the association of trout fishes with Kashmir is more than 100 years.
+As evidence, the official announced that the survival rate of trout eggs in Kashmir is about 10 per cent higher than the Western average of about 46 per cent.
+The information is available on the website of the Department of Fisheries of Jammu and Kashmir, the association of trout fishes with Kashmir is more than 100 years.

 Officials said several roadblocks blocked the way before the trout exports could resume.
 Kashmir had no international airport, while hatcheries were plagued by power shortages and inadequate investment.
 Corruption and overall lethargy and inefficiency were other problems faced by Kashmir's trout industry.